Updated April 17, 2021

 The tight tracking between model and actual cash results is by design.
 There are three reasons why the tracking is so tight:

 The TAAS Strategies stick to large, established funds and we use Market On Close orders to insure that buy and sell orders are executed at the same closing prices used in the Model.

 Market On Close (order type MOC) can be entered hours or even days in advance of the close for execution during the closing process at each exchange.

 I track distributions against the ETF provider's website to insure accuracy.
-The amount and ex-date of each distribution is included in the monthly Rebalance Notice so subscribers can verify that they received the correct distribution.
+The amount and ex-date of each distribution is included in the monthly Rebalance Letter so subscribers can verify that they received the correct distribution.